CodersCamp2021/team-lp-project-5/README.md

 - Frontend: https://team-lp-project-5.herokuapp.com/
 - Backend: https://team-lp-project-5.herokuapp.com/api

-**Timey** allows users to keep tabs on their tasks, manage them efficiently and in the future will provide insights into statistics that have to do with task completion, or lack thereof.
+**ToDoApp** allows users to keep tabs on their tasks, manage them efficiently and in the future will provide insights into statistics that have to do with task completion, or lack thereof.

 ### Features: